 Before we get into the specifics of the email security training, it's important to understand the tactics that hackers are using to manipulate your people.

 To start, let’s take a minute to understand phishing.

 - Phishing is the leading security threat used in social engineering attacks.
 Phishing is an email scam attempting to gain access to your organization’s confidential information.

-With phishing, your user is your biggest threat to your email security.
+With phishing, humans are your biggest threat to email security.
 The better informed your team is about social media and email security, the better chance your organization has to protect itself from these attacks.

 Many executives are taking action against phishing attacks with awareness and protection applications like KnowBe4.
-Here at Accent, we’ve partnered with KnowBe4 to help our clients train their users to be aware of, and identify the signs of dangerous phishing emails.
+Here at Accent, we’ve partnered with KnowBe4 to help our clients train their users to recognize and identify the signs of dangerous phishing emails.

 What is KnowBe4?